hangxigood/JavaExercise-ComplexityAndSorting/ReadMe.md

 # Adding Test Data

-- Place your test data files(.txt) inside the `testData` folder located in the root directory of the project.
+- Place your test data files(.txt) inside the `src/testData` folder located in the root directory of the project.
 Ensure that each file is formatted correctly according to the specifications required by the program.
 - The first value in the data file contains the number of shapes in that file.

 - A shape in the file is represented as follows (all values are separated by spaces):